 A DC series wound DC generator has a field and armature winding.
-The circuit diagram of the series generator is shown in the below figure.

 In the series generator, the field and armature winding are connected in the series, and therefore, both winding carries the same amount of electric current.

 The field winding is made with a thick wire conductor in order to have the least resistance.
 The least resistance of the series winding leads to a lesser voltage drop; thus, we get a better generator voltage regulation.

 Types of DC Series Generator Characteristics